 The Associate of Applied Science Degrees are designed to provide students with the knowledge and skills necessary to start employment upon graduation.
 Several of the A.A.S. degrees provide the opportunity for the student to gain work experience by offering internship credit.
 These degrees are usually technical in nature and prepare the student for certification and licensing exams necessary to work in their field of choice.
 Students are strongly encouraged to consult with OCC faculty and Career Services as they begin to explore career options.
-Students can also utilize Career Coach, a resource provided by OCC, to help students explore degree programs and corresponding careers ocean.emsicareercoach.com (http://ocean.emsicareercoach.com)
+Students can also utilize Career Coach, a resource provided by OCC, to help students explore degree programs and corresponding careers https://ocean.emsicc.com/